Kneckter/Rotomonitor/README.md

 postIndividualDevices: true/false - Bool to post each device individually
 postInstanceStatus: true/false - Bool to post instance status
 postDeviceSummary: true/false - Bool to post device status in a single block by current status
+postDeviceDetailedSummary: true/false - Bool to post device detailed status in a single block by current status
+postQuestSummary: true/false - Bool to post quest instance status in a single block by current status

 showInstance: Show which instance a device is assigned to on the individual device post
 showAccount: Show account assigned on device post